-A Students Mentor facilitates the overall conference experience for a group of eight students ages 15-20 at The Academy, and leads that group in up to five three-hour discussions of a philosophical text.
+A Students Mentor facilitates the overall camp experience for a group of eight students ages 15-20, and leads that group in up to five three-hour discussions of a philosophical text.

 Mentors are the primary agents of student transformation at The Academy.
 By word and example, they call students into a life of thoughtfulness, virtue, service, and love characteristic of Christian adults.

 Mentoring is an on-site residential job that includes room and board.
 Mentors accompany their small groups all day, every day (twelve hours or more each day) throughout The Academy week. providing insight, questions, wonder, love, and joy, and provoking students to seek goodness, truth, and beauty.

 Mentors are excellent discussion leaders.
 They capably sustain discussions for three hours or more without using the discussions for didactic or manipulative purposes.
 Rather, Mentors practice hospitality and liberation to help students be who they are, say what they think, love one another, and talk about the same things while they seek a single, unknown truth together.

 Mentors enjoy humbly engaging with a wide variety of topics, experiences, and cultural or natural artifacts.
 They easily and attractively relate with people of various personalities and temperaments.
 They quickly recognize others' fears, hopes, and feelings.
 Christianity has clearly shaped their imagination, vocabulary, and practice, and they model this for students.
 They respond to unexpected changes with flexibility and grace.

 - Personally connecting with and involving each student in the camp experience

 - Facilitating 3-hour Socratic-style discussions, for a total of at least 12 hours throughout the camp

 - Solving issues of group cohesion and conflict